-A well-written SSCP will provide information that will be relevant to healthcare professionals as well as the general public.
-It will therefore need to be written in two sections, with appropriate choice of language to suit a professional and lay audience respectively.
+A well-written SSCP will provide information that will be relevant to healthcare professionals.
+Depending on the device, it may also need to contain information for patients and the general public.
+It will therefore need to be written in one or two sections, with appropriate choice of language to suit a professional and lay audience, as relevant.

-A SSCP is not a replacement for the Instructions For Use (IFU) or implant cards that are associated with a device.
-Nor is it intended to give general advice on the management of medical conditions.
+The SSCP is not a replacement for the Instructions For Use (IFU) or implant cards that are associated with a device, nor is it intended to give general advice on the management of medical conditions.
 It should contain device-specific information with a focus on relevant safety and clinical data.

 What are the specific requirements for the Summary of Safety and Clinical Performance (SSCP)?

-The SSCP must be objective, including summaries of both favourable and unfavourable data, as appropriate.
-It should draw entirely upon information contained in the technical documentation relating to the device, and should be updated when PMS, PMCF, Risk Management or Clinical Evaluation processes change such that the information in the SSCP becomes outdated.
+The SSCP must be objective, including summaries of both favourable and unfavourable data.
+It should draw entirely upon information contained in the technical documentation relating to the device and should be updated when PMS, PMCF, Risk Management or Clinical Evaluation processes change such that the information in the SSCP becomes outdated.

 The SSCP must be made available in English as well as the dominant language in all EU territories where the device is intended to be sold.
 The manufacturer is responsible for ensuring the accuracy of any translations.